multitudes/42-miniRT/README.md

 ## The Math behind our mini raytracer

 (These are my notes from online resources and what I learned in the process.)
+Our implementation is sometimes called Montecarlo Raytracing because it makes heavily use of probability functions to achieve better photorealism in the scenes.
+Read more about the probability density functions at the heart of our miniRT [here](pdf.md).

 At its core, a ray tracer sends rays through pixels and computes the color seen in the direction of those rays.

 The involved steps are: